infradom/ha-addon-modbusspy/README.md

 ## Other configurations
-The software can be run with the command python3 ha-addon-modbusspy.py It will try to access a configuration file under /data/options.json
+The software can be run with the command python3 ha-addon-modbusspy.py It will try to access a configuration file under /data/options.json or if that fails, it will try to load options.json simply in the working directory

 > {
 >  "loglevel": "warning",